rkalescky/documentation/unix.rst

 Introduction to UNIX
 ====================

-The internet is `full of useful Linux tutorials <http://lmgtfy.com/?q=linux+tutorial>`__; this is just one more, but hopefully it will be brief yet thorough enough to learn the basics of using Linux insofar as will be needed for the remainder of this workshop.
+The internet is full of `useful UNIX/Linux tutorials <http://lmgtfy.com/?q=linux+tutorial>`__; this is just one more, but hopefully it will be brief yet thorough enough to learn the basics of using UNIX/Linux insofar as will be needed for the remainder of this documentation.
 The contents of this tutorial are adapted from an `online UNIX tutorial <http://www.ee.surrey.ac.uk/Teaching/Unix/>`__ by `Michael Stonebank <https://www.linkedin.com/in/mstonebank>`__.